Patrickvergalarga/staticrops/README.md

 # staticrops
-Calculation of statistics from annotated CVAT images using Datumaro datasets
+Calculation of statistics from annotated CVAT images using Datumaro datasets.
 # Dependencies
 python 3.9.13